mikefarah/yq/README.md

 ![Build](https://github.com/mikefarah/yq/workflows/Build/badge.svg)  ![Docker Pulls](https://img.shields.io/docker/pulls/mikefarah/yq.svg) ![Github Releases (by Release)](https://img.shields.io/github/downloads/mikefarah/yq/total.svg) ![Go Report](https://goreportcard.com/badge/github.com/mikefarah/yq)

-a lightweight and portable command-line YAML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json.
+a lightweight and portable command-line YAML, JSON and XML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json and xml.
 It doesn't yet support everything `jq` does - but it does support the most common operations and functions, and more is being added continuously.

 yq is written in go - so you can download a dependency free binary for your platform and you are good to go!
 If you prefer there are a variety of package managers that can be used as well as Docker and Podman, all listed below.